bbeeken/HelpDeskAiAgent/README.md

   - `ENABLE_RATE_LIMITING` – enable the SlowAPI limiter middleware used by `/ai` endpoints.
 Set to `false` or `0` to disable it (default `true`).

-  - `ERROR_TRACKING_DSN` – optional DSN for an error tracking service such as Sentry.
-Leave empty to disable integration.
+  - `ERROR_TRACKING_DSN` – optional DSN for Sentry or another error tracking service.
+When set, the application initializes `sentry_sdk` on startup to capture unhandled exceptions.

   They can be provided in the shell environment or in a `.env` file in the project root.